IT20658472/ITPM_DivisionalSecretariat/README.md

 <h2>Key Features</h2>
 <h4>Customer Management: </h4></br>
-<p>The system allows for the efficient management of customer information, including adding new customers, reviewing customer details, and approving customer requests.</p>
+<p><i>The system allows for the efficient management of customer information, including adding new customers, reviewing customer details, and approving customer requests.</i></p>
 <h4>Payment Management: </h4></br>
-The system provides comprehensive payment management, including additional payment handling.
-Users can view payment details and choose their preferred payment method.
+<i>The system provides comprehensive payment management, including additional payment handling.
+Users can view payment details and choose their preferred payment method.</i>

 <h4>Request Management: </h4></br>
-The system facilitates the management of various requests, including adding, editing, deleting, and generating reports for requests.
+<i>The system facilitates the management of various requests, including adding, editing, deleting, and generating reports for requests.
 Add Request:
 Users can submit requests for specific actions or services.
 Edit Request: Users have the ability to modify existing requests if any changes or updates are required.
 Delete Request: Users can remove unnecessary or invalid requests from the system.
-Report Generation: The system enables the generation of reports summarizing the requests, allowing for analysis and decision-making.
+Report Generation: The system enables the generation of reports summarizing the requests, allowing for analysis and decision-making.</i>